How to do Content Marketing Right

 I’ll be honest, SEO is not my primary lens for content but it does carries a lot of weight.
 Actually, I take that back.
 SEO IS super important.
 But I do want to say that finding and creating the right thing your customer needs should carry more importance than hitting your SEO keyword sweet point.Your content needs to add value.
 That's way more important than satisfying search algorithms.
 Click To Tweet

 When it comes to SEO though, you should put on your science hat and go to work.
 You need to know who your competitors are in the space (and don’t delude yourself saying, you so unique that you don’t have competition.
-If that's the truth, then maybe you're solving a problem that doesn't exists.
+If that's the truth, then maybe you're solving a problem that doesn't exist.
 Don’t believe your mom you’re the best and special and please smack yourself with the hand of reality.

 I don’t want to waste too much time, so please take a look at Ghost Recon Playbook on this website.
 Some of the tools are outdated (Nacho Analytics doesn’t exist anymore) but the process and the principles are still there.